 Predicted to make it: “It should be just Harris, but for some I suspect it’ll be just Ruffin.
 Maybe I’m too cynical.”

 Actually made it: Bowen only.

 Excuses: Not cynical enough, apparently.
-I respect Ryan Bowen, because any man who can keep getting jobs in a field where he's so badly underqualified is clearly doing something so very very right.
-But why he keeps getting these gigs, and why NBA executives are so enamoured with players who understand the nuances of defence in lieu of having any discernible talent, I will never understand.
+I respect Ryan Bowen, because any man who can keep getting jobs in an athletic field where he’s athletically underqualified is clearly doing something so very very right.
+But why he keeps getting these gigs, and why NBA executives are so enamoured with players who understand the nuances of defence in lieu of having any offensive talent, I will never understand.
 Good luck to him, though.

-Predicted to make it: "I'm going to go ahead any say they'll keep them, even though they probably won't.
-(If that makes sense.)"
+Predicted to make it: “I’m going to go ahead and say they’ll keep them, even though they probably won’t.
+(If that makes sense.)”

 Actually made it: Neither of them.

 Excuses: No idea what I just said here, but apparently Orlando isn’t willing to spend any more on luxuries after all.
 And why should they?
 They’ve got enough talent right now to win the NBA title.
 A strong inactive list will change nothing.